oktomus/gsoc-2018/appleseed-final-report.md

 ## Adaptive Image Plane Sampling and Resumable Rendering for appleseed

 I was lucky to participate at GSoC 2018.
 I enjoyed my summer to work on 2 different projects.
 I succesfully finished the first project (adaptive sampling) and the second one is waiting to be merged.
-You can take a look a the [original proposal](appleseed-proposal.md).
+You can take a look at the [original proposal](appleseed-proposal.md).
+All the code that I wrote was merged into master and will be available for the next release, except resumable rendering's whose review is pending.

-### Community bounding period and before
+### Community bonnding period and before

-Before GSoC started, I made some pull requests to get familiar with the code base.
+Before GSoC started, I made some pull requests that were merged into master to get familiar with the code base.

 - [Let frame/tile/pixel engines print their parameters when rendering starts](https://github.com/appleseedhq/appleseed/pull/1859)
 - [Don't reset trackers when sampling is finished](https://github.com/appleseedhq/appleseed/pull/1862)